 Eastern philosophies are big fans of the notion that desirelessness is ideal, postulating that having desires hinders ones spirituality.
 And this is true.
 But it’s only half-true.
 Because it’s impossible to create if there is an absence of desire.
 Creation requires our ability to visualize a new state of being, and for that we must have a desire to have said state.
 It all comes down to how we go about this.

 If our desire is overly strong and too tight, there is a misconception underneath it that says ‘I must have it.’
 So the desire is not really a desire, but a demand.
 There’s a threat hidden in it that says ‘I must have this or I’ll suffer.’
 Then if life doesn’t give us our way, it is bad and unfair.
-Then we’ll go on to prove how unfair life is through the dismal results we create with our unfair demand.
+Then we’ll go on to prove how unfair life is through the dismal results we create with our unfair demands.
 Dog, meet tail.

 No, if we want to create something good, we’ll need to start with a blueprint: a positive, real desire.
 And the breeze that carries forward our plans for positive creation is a soft-flowing soul movement—desire without a “must.”